jesseorg/seq2seq/README.md

 	http://{server}/s2sdoc/00001_0.json

 Because we have specified-

 	fileURL: /s2sdoc
 	stem:	00001_0

-The server will now communicate with the dp tensorflow server.
+The server will now communicate with the dp tensorflow server {server}.
 (wait a minute, the server ("dp") is on a crontab)